SnorreFagerland/virushistory/README.md

 The period from mid-1980'ies until the end of the century was an incredibly important period in cybersecurity.

 Nowadays, malware are commercial tools of theft and fraud - commoditized, automated and churned out in millions of samples.
 Although some of them break new ground, 99.99% of them are uninteresting and discardable.

 *However, the early malwares weren't*.
 They often explored entirely new concepts and weaknesses.
 They were sometimes pranks.
 They were sometimes social statements or personal posturing.
 They often showed messages or had screen effects.
 And a handful were destructive.
 In this era, we saw replicating software - what became known as computer viruses - that targeted multiple operating systems and platforms.
 There were huge computer worms, traversing networks.
 There were destructive programs, the origin of the moniker 'trojans'.

-* **Macro viruses**
-These viruses infect file formats that support macro scripting, typically (but not limited to) Microsoft Office documents.

 <br><br>
 **The history is fading out.**

 These old files are leaking out of history, though bitrot, deletion and unindexing.
 My own collection was added to the Norwegian AV company Norman when I joined them in 1998 - and that Norman file database was many years later just deleted when the company was acquired, files by then irrelevant for the product.
-Many of the old virus files may still be located in other antivirus companies vaults but they'll be hashes among billions of hashes, all context gone, and worse than useless.
+Many of the old virus files may still be located in other antivirus companies vaults but they'll be hashes among billions of hashes, all context gone, and fairly useless.